vgribok/flutter_nav2_oop/README.md

 The project goes past the typical PoC/HelloWorld and showcases more real-world-ish approach, where the app has its state restored after it gets evicted on Android when user switches between apps and back, where the async application initialization code has a clear place with the corresponding waiting UI, and where the application state gets rebuilt when the web browser user jumps to a bookmark.

-### A Deeper Dive
+### Main Features

 Features delivered by this library out-of-the-box are:

-- Near zero boilerplate code in the application (see the main.dart example below).
+- **Near zero boilerplate code in the application**
+  See the [main.dart](./example/lib/main.dart) example below for a minimal setup.
-- Tab-based and non-tabbed navigation using Flutter Router instead of the Navigator.
+- **Tab-based and non-tabbed navigation using Flutter Router**
+  Utilizes Flutter's Router API instead of the classic Navigator, enabling both tabbed and non-tabbed navigation patterns.
-- Flutter v2 declarative navigation approach - crucial for supporting Web - enabling parsing and routing for user-typed (Web) URL.
+- **Flutter v2 declarative navigation approach**
+  Crucial for supporting Web: enables parsing and routing for user-typed (Web) URLs, direct URL pasting, and bookmarking.
-- Properly wired [Riverpod](https://pub.dev/packages/flutter_riverpod) app state management.
+- **Properly wired [Riverpod](https://pub.dev/packages/flutter_riverpod) app state management**
+  Ensures robust, testable, and maintainable state management across the app.
-- Ephemeral state restoration with [Riverpod Restorable](https://pub.dev/packages/flutter_riverpod_restorable).
+- **Ephemeral state restoration with [Riverpod Restorable](https://pub.dev/packages/flutter_riverpod_restorable)**
+  Supports restoring ephemeral state, which is essential for a smooth UX, especially on low-RAM devices.
-- Responsive handling of navigation controls when device screen orientation changes.
+- **Responsive handling of navigation controls**
+  Navigation adapts seamlessly when device screen orientation changes.
+- **Support for 404 pages**
-- Support of the 404 page when user types an unknown URL in the browser URL bar.
+  When a user types an unknown URL in the browser URL bar, a customizable 404 page is shown.
-- Easy creation of modal screens.
+- **Easy creation of modal screens**
+  Modal screens can be defined and managed with minimal effort.
+- **Real-world camera and geotagging example**
-- A [separate branch](https://github.com/vgribokflutter_nav2_oop/tree/ios-and-android-only) shows the (iOS and Android only) implementation of the camera usage with the picture review.
-Here the real-world approach is implemented by ensuring the pictures get the GPS geotagging metadata and that the application works correctly on low-RAM, older Android phones.
+  A [separate branch](https://github.com/vgribok/flutter_nav2_oop/tree/ios-and-android-only) demonstrates iOS and Android-only camera usage, including GPS geotagging and robust handling on low-RAM Android phones.

+**Additional highlights:**

+- **Direct Web URL Support**
+  The library parses URLs entered in the browser and reconstructs the navigation stack accordingly, supporting deep linking, direct URL pasting, and bookmarking.
+- **404 and Deep Link Handling**
+  Each route class (see [routing](./example/lib/src/routing/)) provides a `fromUri(Uri)` factory method to match and parse URLs, including support for unknown routes.
+- **Separation of Concerns**
+  Application logic, navigation, and state management are cleanly separated, making the codebase maintainable and extensible.
+- **Customizable Tab Navigation**
+  Define tabs and their root screens using [TabScreenSlot](./lib/src/models/tabbed/tab_screen_slot.dart), with per-tab route parsing.
+- **Screen and Route Abstractions**
+  Implement your own [screens](./example/lib/src/screens/) and [routes](./example/lib/src/routing/) by subclassing framework-provided base classes.
+- **MaterialApp.router Integration**
+  Uses `MaterialApp.router` for full declarative navigation and state restoration.

+This feature set goes far beyond simple "Counter" or "Hello, World!" examples, providing a robust foundation for real-world Flutter apps targeting mobile, web, and desktop platforms.

 As you can see, this is significantly more than the "Counter" or a "Hello, World!" examples could ever teach you.

+### Example

 Your application `main.dart` will look like this:
 <details>